-- Creation of a plan to proactively combat unlawful land occupation and preserve City land resources. - Institutional response to unlawful land occupation that harnesses the actions of multiple directorates (and does not leave the onus on a small portion or role-players). - Identification and activation of a wide range of stakeholders (enabling intergovernmental cooperation) to support the efforts against unlawful land occupation (internal and external to the administration) and the creation of a transversal unlawful land occupation committee that operates in a coordinated fashion to address the issue. - To establish better lines of communication within the City and between the City and the public via the development of a communication and education plan.
+- Creation of a plan to proactively combat unlawful land occupation and preserve City land resources. - Institutional response to unlawful land occupation that harnesses the actions of multiple directorates (and does not leave the onus on a small portion or role-players). - Identification and activation of a wide range of stakeholders (enabling intergovernmental cooperation) to support the efforts against unlawful land occupation (internal and external to the administration) and the creation of a transversal unlawful land occupation committee that operates in a coordinated fashion to address the issue.

+• To establish better lines of communication within the City and between the City and the public via the development of a communication and education plan.

-The City has introduced the concept of managed land settlements (MSP) as one of the methodologies towards a proactive response for unlawful land occupation.
+The City is looking to pilot the concept of a 'managed land settlement' (MLS) as a proactive measure to mitigate against unlawful land occupation.
 This approach is premised on incremental settlement development that emphasises the provision of planned secure land with basic services as a first step towards a longer-term housing and settlement upgrading process into houses and established neighbourhoods.
 It is aimed at expediting housing development processes by ensuring the rapid, planned settlement of an area.
 This enables the homeless and destitute residents to be settled quicker than would be the case for a conventional housing project.
-The MLS approach can be implemented using existing government programmes such as the UISP, which permits for the programme to be implemented on Greenfields land whereby beneficiaries are provided with serviced stands.
+The MLS approach can be implemented using existing government programmes such as the UISP, which permits for the programme to be implemented on Greenfield land whereby beneficiaries are provided with serviced stands.